 Wind energy or wind power is energy captured from moving air to generate electricity.
-Wind has kinetic energy in it.
+The wind has kinetic energy in it.
 The kinetic energy is converted into mechanical energy using a turbine.
 The mechanical energy can be utilized for numerous purposes including pumping water and grinding grain.
-Better still; the mechanical energy can be converted into electricity using a generator to power schools, homes, and businesses
+Better still; the mechanical energy can be converted into electricity using a generator to power schools, homes, and businesses.

 Various Disadvantages of Wind Energy

 Wind energy, without any doubt, offers the best advantages in regard to the environment and cost.
 However, it harbors some disadvantages worth putting into perspective if you intend to invest in wind energy.
 Here are a few:

 Wind energy has a lot in common with solar energy in terms of consistency.
 Although wind energy qualifies as a renewable resource, wind speeds fluctuate each day.
 This can be a big disappointment to wind turbine developers who will commit every penny and every ounce of energy in the project only to end up with fluctuating wind patterns.

 This is why developers must do their research first to pinpoint the best location for setting up turbines before actual installation.
 The best location must have a sufficient supply of wind.
 This explains why you’ll almost always see wind turbines installed on top of high elevations like hills and mountains or offshores where there are minimal obstacles that could potentially slow down the speed of the wind.
 Higher elevations are preferred since the higher up you go, the stronger the winds.

 2. Wind turbines involve high upfront capital investment